 Interact with Locals

 One of the positives of solo travel is the locals.
 You meet a lot of interesting people and make life-long friends in the process.
 I would recommend interacting with some of the locals, trying to learn more about their language, culture, and customs.
 It could turn out to be a truly rewarding experience.

 Never Travel alone at Night

 This goes without saying but, I think it needs to be said nonetheless.
 DON’T GO OUT ALONE AT NIGHT!
-While its fine for you to venture out on your own during the day, the night scene is completely different ballgame.
+While its fine for you to venture out on your own during the day, the night scene is a completely different ballgame.
 It’s better to be safe than sorry.
 I didn’t go anywhere by myself at night when I went to Italy.
 Please just be safe, and if you need to go out at night, take one of the new friends you made, if you TRUST them, with you!

 Trust your instincts

 Just remain vigilant!
 It’s important to trust your instincts if you get a weird feeling about a person and/or place.
 Wanting to be polite is normal but, when it comes to your safety, it’s also okay to avoid certain situations.
 Again, better to be safe than sorry. #sorrynotsorry

 I can go on about ways to stay safe as a young solo traveler but please take these tips into consideration.
 Solo travel is the best thing you can do as a Millennial…however, you can never be too safe!